brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 [simple demo to host an application](https://github.com/brettinternet/docker-compose-hosted-demo).

 Docker compose offers a very simple way to run and maintain self-hosted homelab.
-As demonstrated here, tooling available makes automation and setup very easy.
+The configuration is portable, easy to understand, and a container orchestration can be run on a single node with just one command.
+As I demonstrate here, the available tooling makes DNS and proxying automation and the service setup very easy.

 This demo hosts a simple Elixir notebook application called Livebook.
 I work in an Elixir shop where Livebook is a local favorite.
-Livebook is a similar to Python's Jupyter except it's built with Elixir and has real-time syncing between clients because it's built on the Phoenix framework's library [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
+Livebook uses notebooks similar to Python's Jupyter except it's built with Elixir and has real-time syncing between clients because it's built on the Phoenix framework's library [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).

-This demo is for a single-node homelab using docker-compose to orchestrate a Cloudflared tunnel connection, a Traefik reverse proxy and the Livebook app.
+This demo will set up a Cloudflared tunnel connection, a Traefik reverse proxy and the Livebook app.
 Cloudflare DNS is automated with CNAME creation from Traefik routes.

-There's no port forwarding required.
+There's no port forwarding required to host this app on a domain you own.

+Here's a sketch of the architecture:

 ```mermaid
 graph TB